 The Adolescent Girls Initiative-Kenya is a randomized, controlled trial that tests combinations of initiatives—in health, violence prevention, wealth creation, and education—to determine which improve girls’ lives most.

-Council research has shown that it is important to reach these vulnerable girls when they are young—between the ages of 10 and 14—before irreversible events like early and/or unintended pregnancy can anchor them in poverty.
-Evidence shows that there is potential that if these girls are reached in early adolescence, prior to negative outcomes setting in, they can be set on a more positive life trajectory.
+Council research has shown that it is important to reach these girls when they are young—between the ages of 10 and 14—before irreversible events like early and/or unintended pregnancy can anchor them in poverty.
+Evidence shows that there is potential that if girls are reached in early adolescence, prior to negative outcomes setting in, they can be set on a more positive life trajectory.

-The Adolescent Girls Initiative-Kenya (AGI-K) is testing layered packages of interventions that reflect the complex challenges and underlying cultural barriers that adolescent girls in Kenya face.
-AGI-K is a randomized controlled trial implemented in two sites – in urban Kibera, an informal settlement in Nairobi, and in rural Wajir, a remote, underdeveloped area in Kenya along the Northeast border with Somalia.
-AGI-K has reached more than 6,000 girls ages 11-15 over two years.
+The Adolescent Girls Initiative-Kenya (AGI-K) tests layered packages of interventions that reflect the complex challenges and underlying cultural barriers that adolescent girls in Kenya face.
+AGI-K is a randomized controlled trial implemented in two sites in urban Kibera, an informal settlement in Nairobi, and in rural Wajir, a remote, underdeveloped area in Kenya along the Northeast border with Somalia.
+AGI-K has reached more than 6,000 girls ages 11–15 over two years.

-AGI-K is testing the following four layered packages:
+AGI-K tests the following four layered packages:

 - Violence Prevention, which includes community dialogues on the prevalence and persistence of violence against girls, coupled with funded community projects to address these challenges.

 - Violence Prevention + Education, which also includes a cash transfer conditional on school enrollment at the start of each term and regular attendance throughout the term.

 - Violence Prevention + Education + Health, in which girls meet in safe space groups once a week with a female mentor who delivers a health, life skills, and nutrition curriculum.